turbonemesis/constitution/CONSTITUTION.md

 The {OrgAbbreviation} shall be given the power to do the following:

-A. Enact legislation to address all matters related to {CompanyName}'s coding conventions and best practices with the purpose of improving the overall software experience
+A. Enact rules to address all matters related to {CompanyName}'s coding conventions and best practices with the purpose of improving the overall software experience

 ### Article III - Membership

 #### Section 1 - Who is a member

-Membership is required of all {CompanyName} software engineers and is optional for any other {CompanyName} software stakeholders.
+Membership	is	open	to	any	{CompanyName} employee who is interested in software.

 #### Section 2 - Who is an active voting member